i4s-htwk/sStatics/README.md

 ## Getting Started

-This section explains how to install sStatics as a Python package so you can use it in your own projects.
+This section explains how to install `sStatics` as a Python package so you can use it in your own projects.

-Instructions for installing the project for development purposes are provided in the full documentation (link will follow).
+Instructions for installing the project for development purposes are provided in the full documentation [sStatics Documentation](https://sStatics.readthedocs.io/).

 ### Prerequisites